 You should also look for LING-L 245 Language and Computers, which explores how computers can work with natural human language.

-Since the Bachelor of Science degree in Computational Linguistics requires two semesters of calculus as well as of computer science, you should make sure to include MATH-M 211 Calculus I as early in your degree program as possible.
+Since the Bachelor of Science degree in Computational Linguistics requires two semesters of calculus as well as of computer science, you should make sure to take MATH-M 211 Calculus I as early in your degree program as possible.

 Tracks and concentrations